Anisha1321/ERC20_Token/README.md

-# ERC20_Token
-a smart contract to create own ERC20 token.
+# ERC20 Token on Avalanche Network

+This project implements a custom ERC20 token smart contract on the Avalanche network, providing functionalities like minting, transferring, burning tokens, and checking token details.
+It can be used for gaming platforms, rewards systems, or decentralized applications.

+## Description

-This smart contract implements an ERC20 token named MyToken using Solidity and the OpenZeppelin library.
-The contract includes functionalities for minting new tokens, burning tokens, transferring tokens, and retrieving token details.
+This ERC20 token is deployed on the Avalanche network and utilizes OpenZeppelin's ERC20 contract as the base.
+The token contract allows the owner to mint new tokens and includes functions for transferring tokens, burning tokens, and retrieving token details like the name, symbol, decimals, and balance of a specified account.
+This project is ideal for users who want to integrate token functionality into decentralized applications (dApps).

-**Features:**
-Initial Supply: Upon deployment, the contract mints 1,000,000 tokens to the deployer's address.
-Owner: The deployer of the contract is set as the owner.
-Minting: Only the contract owner can mint new tokens to any address.
-Burning: Any token holder can burn (redeem) their own tokens, reducing the total supply.
-Token Details: Users can retrieve token details including name, symbol, decimals, and balance of a specific account.

-**Usage:**
-Deploy the Contract: Deploy the contract to your preferred Ethereum-compatible network using tools like Remix, Truffle, or Hardhat.
-Provide the token's name and symbol during deployment.
-Minting Tokens: The owner can mint new tokens by calling the mint function with the recipient's address and the amount of tokens to be minted.
-Burning Tokens: Any token holder can burn their tokens by calling the burn function with the amount of tokens they wish to burn.
-Transferring Tokens: Standard ERC20 token transfer functionality is included, allowing token holders to transfer tokens to others.
-Checking Token Details: Users can call the getTokenDetails function with an address to retrieve the token's name, symbol, decimals, and the balance of the specified account.
+## Getting Started

+### Installing

+* Clone the repository or download the smart contract file.
+* Ensure you have a compatible development environment for Solidity, such as Hardhat or Truffle.
+* Modify the contract to fit your specific requirements, such as token name and symbol.

+### Executing program

+* Set up a Solidity development environment:

+  Install dependencies like Hardhat or Truffle.

+  Ensure OpenZeppelin's ERC20 library is installed. npm install @openzeppelin/contracts

+* Compile the smart contract:
+  npx hardhat compile

+* Deploy the smart contract to the Avalanche network: npx hardhat run scripts/deploy.js --network avalanche

+* Interact with the contract using scripts or via the command line:

+  Mint tokens: contract.mint('0xRecipientAddress', 1000);

+  Burn tokens: contract.burn(500);

+  Get token details: contract.getTokenDetails('0xAccountAddress');

+## Help

+Common issues may include the following:

+* Ensure the correct Avalanche network is configured in your development environment.

+* Verify your account has sufficient AVAX for transaction fees.

+To get more help with Hardhat:

+npx hardhat help

+## Authors

+Anisha Kumari (@anishakumarixib@gmail.com)

+## License

+This project is licensed under the Anisha License - see the LICENSE.md file for details